Yakima County assistance programs.

 The Resource Centers will offer information on emergency rental assistance.
 This may come in the form of a loan or government supported grant.
 Other funds may be for paying a security deposit on approved low income apartments or transitional housing.
 YNHS also offers dental care (such as cleanings), medications from a pharmacy on 8th Street, and other basic medical care for the uninsured.
 Click here Yakima Neighborhood Health.

-Medical care is administered from the following clinics or health centers.
+Medical care is administered from the following community clinics or health centers.
+Each can offer free check ups, dental screenings, tests, and some even have free prescription eye exams.

 ABCD - Access to Baby & Child Dentistry Program offers services, including Adolescent Pregnancy & Parenting Program.
 In Sunnyside call 509-837-5005.
 Or for the Yakima center dial 509-453-6681.